MicrosoftDocs/Hololens/hololens/app-deploy-provisioning-package.md

 ## Setup

-Within [Windows Configuration Designer](https://www.microsoft.com/store/productId/9NBLGGH4TX22) take following 4 steps.
+Within [Windows Configuration Designer](https://www.microsoft.com/store/productId/9NBLGGH4TX22) take following four steps.

 1. Set ApplicationManagement/AllowAllTrustedApps To “Yes”.
 See: [ApplicationManagement/AllowAllTrustedApps](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowalltrustedapps).

-2. Under **UniversalAppInstall** > **UserContextAppLicense** please enter the **PackageFamilyName**.
+2. Navigate to **UniversalAppInstall** > **UserContextAppLicense** enter the **PackageFamilyName**.
 See [UniversalAppInstall](https://docs.microsoft.com/windows/configuration/wcd/wcd-universalappinstall).
 See also: [UserContextAppLicense](https://docs.microsoft.com/windows/configuration/wcd/wcd-universalappinstall#usercontextapplicense).

    You can use Device Portal on a device you have already installed your app to.
 Visit the Apps page, and look at the PackageRelativeID line, all the information before the "!"
 Is your **PackageFamilyName**.